What is a lifetime mortgage?

 What happens if the property market falls in value and I have a lifetime mortgage?

 Our Lifetime Mortgage comes with a no-negative equity guarantee.
 It means that even if your home goes down in value, you or your beneficiaries will never have to pay back more than the amount your property is sold for, provided it is sold for the best price reasonably obtainable.

 Your financial adviser will explain the terms and conditions of this.

 What happens if the property market goes up and I have a lifetime mortgage?

 If the price of your house increases it will affect how much equity you have left.
 Your financial adviser will be able to explain more about this.

 I have a Legal & General Lifetime Mortgage.
 How can I make a complaint?

-We hope you will always be satisfied with the service you receive from us.
+We hope you'll always be satisfied with the service you receive from us.
 If this is not the case, we want you to tell us about it so we can work with you to understand what has happened and put it right as quickly as we can.

-- Step 1 – if you have a complaint about any part of our service you can contact our Customer Outcomes Manager using the details shown below.
+- Step 1 – if you have a complaint about any part of our service you can contact our complaints team using the details shown below.
 We'll try our very best to resolve your complaint within three working days.

 Call us on: 03330 048444.
 Lines are open 8.30am to 5.30pm Monday to Friday.
 Call charges will vary.